klengvinayte/hangman/README.md

 The user enters letters to guess the word.

-A total of 7 attempts to guess the letters in the word.
+It is possible to make no more than 7 mistakes

-If the user has not guessed the word in 7 attempts, and the gallows is drawn completely, then he is considered "hanged" and the game ends.
+If the user made 7 mistakes and did not guess the word, and the gallows is drawn completely, then he is considered "hanged" and the game ends.

 The program uses Russian words and letters.